 From its inception RESET had a goal to partner professional scientists and engineers with elementary school teachers to help children—many of them underserved students from low-income neighborhoods—develop a passion for science, to improve the quality of science and math education in the U.S., and to address current deficits in academic achievement and professions in these fields.

 There were seven volunteers in RESET’s first year of operation, serving mostly inner-city schools.
 Those first RESET sessions convinced Dr. Sharlin that the most effective and meaningful way of teaching children science was through hands-on, inquiry-based experiments that got ALL students actively involved.

-Since RESET began, more than 500 volunteers have participated in the program.
+Since RESET began, more than 1,000 volunteers have participated in the program.
 The caliber and dedication of RESET’s volunteers is impressive.
-Among RESET’s active volunteers are professionals from the fields of physics, statistics, medicine, environment, biology, computer science, anthropology, chemistry, neuroscience and civil, aerospace and mechanical engineering.
+Among RESET’s active volunteers are professionals from the fields of physics, statistics, medicine, environment, biology, computer science, anthropology, chemistry, neuroscience, and civil, aerospace and mechanical engineering.

-Today, the program has grown to 134 professional scientists and engineers who serve 30 schools.
-RESET programs are delivered to PreKindergarten child development centers, elementary schools, middle schools, charter schools, and STEM focus schools.
-We offer in-school sessions, Saturday sessions, and extended day programs.
+Today, the program has grown to approximately 120 professional scientists and engineers who serve 30 schools, child development centers, and community service organizations.
+RESET programs are delivered to PreKindergarten–through 8th grade (ages 4 through 12), including charter schools and STEM focus schools.
+We offer in-school, after-school, Saturday, and summer programs.

 Answering America’s STEM Shortage

 The heart of RESET’s mission is to improve attitudes, motivation, and scientific literacy, as these are necessary precursors to later achievement.
 RESET challenges the assumption that very young children are not enduringly influenced by early experiences with science and math and not sophisticated enough to learn and retain science vocabulary and ideas.

 - Familiarizes students with science vocabulary, concepts, and behaviors in ways that are accessible and engaging.